BabbleSim/ext_NRF52_hw_models/docs/UART.md

-If there is a miss-configuration between the devices (bit rate, parity or number of stop bits), the backend will print a warning for each received byte, but the ERRORSRC register in the UART peripheral won't be set due to fame, or parity errors, or break conditions.
+If there is a miss-configuration between the devices (bit rate, parity or number of stop bits), the backend will print a warning for each received byte, but the ERRORSRC register in the UART peripheral won't be set due to frame, or parity errors, or break conditions.

 #### Loopback